 George Weston Limited fuels Canadians through those long winters.
-About 95% of the company's sales come from its majority-owned Loblaw Companies Limited, Canada's largest retailer with more than 2,400 grocery stores, markets, and drug stores across the country.
-Its locations (both corporate-owned and franchised) operate under such banners as Loblaws, Provigo, Zehrs, Shoppers Drug Mart, Extra Foods, and Maxi.
+More than 90% of the company's sales come from its majority-owned Loblaw Companies Limited, Canada's largest retailer with more than 2,400 grocery stores, markets, and drug stores across the country.
+Its locations (both corporate-owned and franchised) operate under such banners as Loblaws, Joe Fresh, Shoppers Drug Mart, and President's Choice Bank.
 Loblaw Companies also provides banking and other financial services through PC Financial.
 In addition, George Weston owns Weston Foods, with operations in Canada and the US, which makes freshly baked goods, frozen dough, biscuits, and other bakery products.
 (Its Interbake Foods division is a major supplier of Girl Scout cookies in the US.)

-George Weston operates through two operating segments: Loblaw and Weston Foods.
+George Weston operates through three operating segments: Loblaw, Choice Properties and Weston Foods.

-The Loblaw operating segment accounts for about 95% of company revenue and includes grocery and drug store chains, as well as financial services through PC Financial and real estate development through Choice Properties.
-Its 20-plus retail banners include Loblaws, Zehrs, Provigo, Fortinos, CityMarket, T&T, Shoppers Drug Mart, Maxi, and Extra Foods.
+The Loblaw operating segment accounts for more than 90% of company revenue and includes grocery and drug store chains, as well as financial services through PC Financial.
+Its banners include Loblaws, Joe Fresh, President's Choice Bank and Shoppers Drug Mart.

 Weston Foods is a leading food manufacturer in North America, known for fresh and frozen bakery items (breads, rolls, pies, cakes, cookies, crackers).
-Operations include Ready Bake Foods and Colonial Cookies in Canada and Interbake Foods and Norse Dairy Systems in the US.
+Some of Weston foods brands include Wonder, Ace Bakery, Country Harvest, and D' Italiano.
 This segment accounts for around 5% of George Weston's revenue.

 Based in Toronto, George Weston operates across Canada and generates more than 95% of its revenue there.
 It has limited operations in the US through Weston Foods.